SCTU

 Project Background

-The Lower LA River Channel Restoration and Access project is located in and along the LA River from Rosecrans Ave to Somerset Blvd.
-Our grant project for the lower LA River includes redesigning the river channel flow in this half-mile section of the river.
-The site is adjacent to the LA River Bike Path and Ralph C. Dills Park, includes overlooks along the levee and improved channel access.
+The Lower LA River Channel Restoration and Access project is in and along the LA River from Rosecrans Ave to Somerset Blvd.
+Our grant project for the Lower LA River includes redesigning the river channel flow in this half-mile section of the river.
+The site is adjacent to the LA River Bike Path and Ralph C. Dills Park, and includes overlooks along the levee and improved channel access.
 This grant project is the first step in realizing a naturalized bottom in the Lower LA River.

 The San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy (RMC) funded our conceptual design project in collaboration with the Santa Monica Mountains Conservancy (SMMC).
 The RMC and SMMC recently established the Los Angeles River Fish Passage Program and seeded that effort for design and implementation work along the LA River. (information can be found here)